TypeScript 1.4

 AMD Module names

 By default AMD modules are generated anonymous.
-This can lead to problems when other tools are used to process the resulting modules like a bundlers (e.g. r.js).
+This can lead to problems when other tools are used to process the resulting modules like bundlers (e.g. r.js).

 The new amd-module name tag allows passing an optional module name to the compiler: